open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 1. SD-JWT data structure is used as both CDOC2 authentication data and CDOC2 authentication signature.
 In other words, information that is used to create authentication data and authentication signature, is expressed (encoded) as SD-JWT structure.
 Authentication signature corresponds to Issuer signature.
 2. SD-JWT presentation with selectively disclosed claims is used as server-specific CDOC2 authentication ticket.
 3. Roles of SD-JWT Issuer and SD-JWT Holder is performed by CDOC2 Client.
-Client creates the SD-JWT structure, specifies that some claims are disclosable and later creates specific presentations to each CCS server.
+Client creates the SD-JWT structure, specifies that some claims are disclosable and later creates specific presentations to each CSS server.
 SD-JWT standard optionally supports the scenario when Holder has its own key pair (separate from Issuer's key pair) and it is possible to verify this key binding during the SD-JWT presentations.
 In CDOC2 system, we don't use Holder's key binding feature.
-4. Role of SD-JWT Verifier is performed by CCS servers.
+4. Role of SD-JWT Verifier is performed by CSS servers.
 Servers will provide Client with nonces and verify that they will receive a valid signed SD-JWT with server-specific nonce as disclosable claim.

 ### SD-JWT and selective disclosures